tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 ### Applying this to the graph

-for a given node, do one step of the chain rule (in pseudocode):
+We'll start with one `Value` node at a time.
+For a given node, we can do one step of the chain rule (in pseudocode):

 ```python
 # pseudocode